-Venice Musicale presents 'Music From the Heart'
+Venice Musicale presents 'Music from the Heart'

-VENICE — Venice Musicale presents a concert of music “from the heart” of great composers of all genre and from all nations at 3 p.m.
-Thursday, Feb.
-20 in the Community Room of the William H. Jervey Public Library in Venice.
+Venice Musicale presents “Music from the Heart,” a concert of music “from the heart” of great composers of all kinds of music and from all nations of the world, on Feb.
+20 at the William H. Jervey Public Library in Venice.

-Other instrumentalists on the program are saxophonist Nick McKay and pianists Jan Antholz, Betty Badawi, Sybil Broh, Mary Egbertson, Marianne Koerner, and Cynthia Schein.
-Vocalists performing include Donna Ambrose, Bonnie Gordon, Toni and Dick Gortz, Ken Holton, Marianne and Richard Koerner, Barbara Koning and Bonnie Nye.
+Other instrumentalists on the program are saxophonist Nick McKay and pianists Jan Antholz, Betty Badawi, Sybil Broh, Mary Egbertson, Marianne Koerner and Cynthia Schein.
+Vocalists performing are Donna Ambrose, Bonnie Gordon, Toni and Dick Gortz, Ken Holton, Marianne and Richard Koerner, Barbara Koning and Bonnie Nye.

 The concert is free and open to the public.
 Donations are accepted to support Venice Musicale’s scholarship program.